Kids Playroom Ideas

 The living room is where people spend most of their time, and it can be the perfect place for a play area.
 One of the first things you’ll want to do is set up boundaries in the room.
 Use area rugs to show your child the limits of their space.
 If you’d prefer their toys remain in a corner, you could even use room dividers like a small bookcase that can double as storage.

-Other living room furniture, such as storage benches, can provide extra seating for parties as well as a place to tuck away toys and blankets discreetly when playtime is over.
+Other living room furniture, such as storage benches, can provide extra seating for parties as well as a place to tuck away items discreetly when playtime is over.
 Likewise, ottomans offer comfortable guest seating as well as a fun place for your little one to stretch out while they’re reading or playing a game.

 Whatever your child’s age, they need a space that’s all their own.
 For younger kids, opt for bright colors and fun prints when choosing playroom chairs, mats and decor.
 For tweens or teens, involve them in your decorating plans, and dedicate this space to their pursuit of creative interests and hobbies so they can develop their skills.